SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/657#0](https://judge.softuni.org/Contests/Practice/Index/657#0).

-### Example: A rectangle with a size of N x N asterisks
+### Problem: A rectangle with a size of N x N asterisks

 Write a program that reads an integer **n** from the console, and as output, draws a **rectangle with a size of n x n asterisks**.